bacnet-stack/bacnet-stack/trunk/bacnet-stack/demo/mstpcap/readme.txt

-MSTP Capture Tool
+BACnet MS/TP Capture Tool

-This tool captures MS/TP packets on an RS485 serial interface, and saves the packets to a file in Wireshark PCAP format for the MS/TP dissector to read.
+This tool captures BACnet MS/TP packets on an RS485 serial interface, and saves the packets to a file in Wireshark PCAP format for the BACnet MS/TP dissector to read.
 The filename has a date and time code in it, and will contain up to 65535 packets.
 A new file will be created at each 65535 packet interval.
 The tool can be stopped by using Control-C.